go-rod/rod/.github/ISSUE_TEMPLATE/question.md

 The community is not charity.
 We welcome constructive questions, but not without limitation.

+Learn [How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html) will make our life better.

 Check before you submit:

 - Is this issue general enough to benefit others?